 CHARLES CURTIS

-Artist.
-Activist.
-Educator.
-Resource Connector.
+Artist, Activist, Educator, Resource Connector.
 Charles Curtis is a multifaceted leader deeply rooted in social justice and community building efforts, particularly within the Hudson Valley region.
 In his role as Director of Community Engagement for the City of New Rochelle, Charles is committed to identifying and addressing the diverse needs of residents, fostering partnerships, and spearheading initiatives that promote equity and inclusion.

 Throughout his career, Charles has actively participated in various social justice initiatives and organizations, including Alpha Phi Alpha Fraternity, Inc., Community Voices Heard, My Brother’s Keeper, and the White Plains Youth Bureau.
 His commitment to empowering underserved communities is further exemplified by his involvement in Suit-UP!, a mentoring program designed to empower young men in underserved communities.
 Demonstrating his dedication to uplifting marginalized communities and promoting positive youth, Charles served on the advisory committee that successfully secured the implementation of the My Brother's Keeper program into the City of Mount Vernon.